Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Conclusion

 \section{Conclusion}

-We propose the use of design documents as a project-specific context for explanatory comment generation, using retrieval-augmented generation.
-We have shown that the comments thus generated provide significant help to developers in their most frequent tasks.
-We have also seen the effects and caveats of different LLMs, with \texttt{OpenAI o3} performing the best.
+We propose the use of design documents as a project-specific context for explanatory comment generation, using a RAG-based approach.
+We show the comments generated provide significant help to developers in their most frequent tasks.
+We also see the effects and caveats of different LLMs, with \texttt{OpenAI o3} performing the best.